VuHoaBinh/AmongUs-Unity-3D/README.md

-# Welcome to My Multiplayer FPS Game 🎮
+# Welcome to My Game 🎮

-This project is a simple multiplayer First-Person Shooter (FPS) game with basic features.
+This project is a simple multiplayer BTB-Tom game with basic features.
 It’s designed to showcase fundamental concepts of multiplayer game development using Photon Server and Firebase for authentication.
 The game is built in Unity using C# and features a 3D environment.

 ---